danutibe07/Hngx-MovieApp/README.md

 ### npm run build

-to build this project from the source folder using webpack
+to build this project from the source folder using webpack : <code> npm run build </code>

 ### npm run start

-in order to start a server and deploy the project localy
+in order to start a server and deploy the project localy : <code> npm run start </code>

 ### Run tests